Murataydinunimi/dbt_gostudent/README.md

 ![{3A50678D-8E9A-438B-A6E3-469A406062FD}](https://github.com/user-attachments/assets/c98148f8-d1be-4fa1-94e2-8363937c36fa)

-Our tables are now available in raw schema waiting for our dbt transformations to be applied!
+Our tables (**sources in dbt, we will come back to this later on**) are now available in raw schema waiting for our dbt transformations to be applied!

 ```bash